 The trail head for the Caliente Mountain Access Trail is located on the north side of State Highway 166 just west of the bridge that crosses the Cuyama River (N 35° 6' 35.93", W 119° 51' 9.19" (35.109982,-119.852553)) about 14 miles west of New Cuyama.

 Permits, Fees, Limitations: BLM does not charge fees to visit the Carrizo Plain National Monument.
 Hunting requires a license from the State of California.
 Vehicle access is limited; visitors must be prepared to hike into many areas.
+All vehicles must be street-legal and remain on designated roads.

 Handicapped Accessibility: None